nandni-Rathor/AI-ASSISTANT/README.md

 install the requirements.txt (pip install -r requirements.txt)

-in the main dir i.e JOI\ create a .env file look at the dotenv_example file copy all and paste in .env
+in the main dir i.e AI ASISTANT\ create a .env file look at the dotenv_example file copy all and paste in .env

 get all the api keys and paste them